kingrishabdugar/Green-Leaf-Gourmet/README.md

 * Manage & Add/Delete Categories ,
 * Add New Product ,
 * View, Edit and Delete any Product
+* Changes to Admin login details and security question are not allowed to prevent unauthorized access
 </p>
 </p>